 A concrete example.
 A typical Belmont two family at the edge of the Belmont Center overlay was previously zoned to allow a maximum of two units.
 Under the adopted overlay, that same parcel may now support a small multifamily building of four to six units by right at the minimum 15 units per acre density, depending on lot size and the town's specific district rules.
 The value implication can be meaningful.
 The same lot that was worth roughly $1.4 million as a two family rental might be worth $1.6 to $2.0 million to a developer or investor acquiring it for its by right multifamily potential, depending on configuration, market timing, and the specific overlay parameters.
 Not every parcel benefits equally.
 Some lots are too small, others sit just outside the overlay boundary, and the actual permitted density depends on the town's specific zoning text.
 But the change in development rights is real, and many owners do not realize they hold it.

 Every town in the PHRG corridor is now compliant with Section 3A, though the category, the required capacity, and the mechanism each town used differ.
-The table below shows where each stands.
+The table below shows where each of the 13 corridor towns stands.
 Always confirm a specific parcel against the town's adopted district map before acting.

 All capacities below are from the official EOHLC June 2025 capacity calculations.